In a World...

-In a World... is a 2013 American comedy film written, directed and co-produced by Lake Bell.

-The film stars Bell as Carol Solomon, a vocal coach intent on doing voice-over work for film trailers.
+In a World... is a 2013 American comedy film written, directed, starring, and co-produced by Lake Bell.
+The film stars Bell as a vocal coach who does voice-overs for film trailers.
 The film co-stars Demetri Martin, Fred Melamed, Rob Corddry, Michaela Watkins, Ken Marino, Nick Offerman, and Tig Notaro.

-The film grossed $3.1 million against a production budget of less than $1 million, and received positive reviews from critics.
+The film debuted at 2013 Sundance Film Festival in January and had its international debut at Sundance London in April before an August 2013 theatrical release.
+The film grossed $3.1 million against a production budget of less than $1 million.
+Most of the gross was domestic.
+Bell presents the subject matter as a lifelong interest and a natural pursuit based on her life experiences; she spent several years writing the film's script.

+The film received positive reviews from critics and accolades from institutions such as the Sundance Film Festival and the National Board of Review.